 You join a nonprofit board because you are passionate about the mission.
 But are you really prepared to make meaningful contributions to the organization you care so deeply about?
 And is that organization equipped to provide you with the comprehensive preparation on what makes an effective, purposeful board member of a nonprofit?

-As the leading provider of education and training resources for the region’s nonprofit community, The Nonprofit Center at La Salle University is uniquely positioned to facilitate successful nonprofit board development and leadership.
+As the leading provider of education and training resources for the region’s nonprofit community, The Nonprofit Center at La Salle University is uniquely positioned to facilitate successful, resourceful nonprofit board development and leadership.
 Through its proven Board Leadership Program, customized to meet various audience needs and time constraints, Best Practices in Board Governance fosters a mutually satisfying relationship between the individual and the nonprofit organization being served.
 We also provide specific services that build the capacity of executive directors as changemakers, including executive coaching and Peer Leadership Learning Circles.

 Who Needs Board Governance Training?

 These signature nonprofit board leadership programs are the keys to “best in class” effective board membership, maximizing each board member’s impact and enhance the overall board experience and engagement.

 They are designed for: